shaunhey/rfm69-elster/README.md

 `platformio run -t upload`

 ## Running
 Once the binary has been uploaded to your device, it will start running.
 The messages it receives will be sent on the serial port at 921600 baud.
-To monitor for messages, you can use PslatformIO:
+To monitor for messages, you can use PlatformIO:

 `platformio device monitor`